Carl Horn - Escaped From Nazi Army

 In January 1945, Carl Horn, a young boy of 15, was drafted into the German army and was shipped, along with other young boys, to the Bavarian front in southeast Germany near the Austrian border.

-He was given a uniform, rifle and the only training he received was how to load and shoot the rifle.
+The army handed him a uniform, rifle, and the only training he received was how to load and shoot the rifle.
 A few weeks after arriving, Carl and a friend fled their barracks and hid in a nearby framer’s barn under a haystack.
 The farmer supplied them with food and information during the many cold winter months.
-On April 20, 1945, Adolf Hitler committed suicide and the war was soon over.
+On April 20, 1945, Adolf Hitler committed suicide, and the war was soon over.
 The French occupied the region and put out a directive that all German soldiers report to a detention center.

-Because Carl was under the age of 16, he was released from custody.
+Because Carl was under the age of 16, they released him from custody.
 With a companion, he walked surreptitiously only at night for more than 250 miles through southern Germany back to his home in Oberachern to avoid German soldiers who continued to fight.
-There were no police or security forces to provide safe passage for anyone while invading forces were still battling the disintegrating German army.
+There were no police or security forces to provide safe passage for anyone while invading troops were still battling the disintegrating German army.
 Twenty of Carl’s cousins never came home, but he eventually made it safely to his mother’s arms.

 After graduation from the University of Freiburg, Carl immigrated to the United States with his first wife, Maria, in 1957.
-He joined Metallgesellschaft, a large German trading conglomerate in New York becoming its chief financial officer.
+He joined Metallgesellschaft, a sizeable German trading conglomerate in New York, becoming its chief financial officer.
 After 20 years with the company, his wife, Maria, died.
 Carl retired to work part-time for an opera travel company so he could raise his 15-year-old daughter.

 In 1990, he married Carolyn, an attorney in New York City.
 After her retirement, they moved to Bratenahl in 2011 to be near her sons and their families.
 Carl died in Bratenahl on February 6, 2018.